-Using distance and direction to determine subsequent coordinates will be displayed in the window, which can then be rounded or made accurate.
+Using distance and direction to determine subsequent coordinates the anticipated next coordinate.
+The current distance and direction will be displayed in the window, which can then be rounded or made accurate.

 Quite often, the relative distance and direction between coordinates is known instead of the coordinates themselves.
 Right-click while capturing and click Enter direction/length.